 September, October, and November as well as March, April, and May grant travelers warm weather both during the day and in the evening.
 This time is ideal for sightseeing tours in Morocco, taking long rides through the desert, exploring the High Atlas Mountains, climbing the Toubkal, or doing other activities.

 Weather in Morocco in winter: December, January, February

 The biggest problem in winter in Morocco is not the weather outside but inside.
 Most of the Moroccan buildings are adapted for the hot season.
 Thick walls, small windows, and marble floors cool the rooms.
-So, if you’re planning to travel around Morocco in the winter, don’t forget warm clothes for the evening and even woolen socks to walk around the cold hotel floors.
+So, if you’re planning to travel around Morocco in the winter, don’t forget warm clothes for the evening and even woollen socks to walk around the cold hotel floors.
 If you go to the desert, gloves, a warm scarf, and a hat will come in handy – again, for the evenings, nights, and early mornings.

 Snow in Morocco

 Snow – yes, it exists in the winter season in Morocco.
 However, only in certain areas – mostly in the mountains.
 One of the most Western places to experience winter in Morocco is the town of Ifran near Fez, which is more reminiscent of a Swiss resort than Morocco.
-Snow is something exotic to Moroccans living in remote areas, and some of them have never seen it before.
+Snow is exotic to Moroccans living in remote areas, some of whom have never seen it before.
 For more about snow in Morocco, check out the following article: Yes, there is snow in Morocco.

 If you are visiting Marrakesh in the winter, there is more than one place for fun.
 The village of Oukaimeden near Marrakesh is the most popular place for locals during the snow season.
 We can even ski there (contact me for this activity).
 If you visit the village of Imlil, located at the foot of the highest peak in North Africa in winter, you will also see a lot of snow.
 Sometimes, though rarely, it snows in the Sahara Desert.